© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Burton Constable medieval settlement and field system, north of Burton Constable Hall is a scheduled monument protected by Historic England under reference 1003468.
 View the official record →

-Burton Constable medieval settlement and field system is a scheduled ancient monument located north of Burton Constable Hall in the East Riding of Yorkshire.
+Burton Constable medieval settlement and field system is a scheduled ancient monument situated north of Burton Constable Hall in Yorkshire, comprising the earthwork remains of a medieval village and its associated agricultural landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003468.

 Burton Constable medieval settlement and field system, north of Burton Constable Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003468.